Wan Awk Phansa is an important festival for devout Thais as it marks the end of Lent and the start of a new season following the end of heavy rains.

 The holiday is recognised as a public holiday in Thailand and is marked on the full moon day of the eleventh lunar month.

-Wan Awk Phansa 2017 Buddhist Public Holiday Dates, Chiang Mai
+Wan Awk Phansa 2023 Buddhist Public Holiday Dates, Chiang Mai

 As with major events in Chiang Mai, Wan Awk Phansa draws tourists to the city in large numbers.
-For this reason, accommodation becomes strained, albeit for a short period of time.
+For this reason, accommodation becomes strained, albeit for a short time.
 It is advisable to make bookings in advance if you plan to attend this event.